 with some abstract effects.
 One, in particular, is her 1926 rendition of

 Black Iris, which hands in New York City’s Metropolitan Museum of Art.
 She

-took a very realistic look of the black iris, but enlarged it so
+took a very realistic look at the black iris but enlarged it so

 massively that its details actually become surprising, seeming to be

 In the 1960’s Georgia O’Keefe became entranced with airplanes as her